charlielobster/CUDA_NekRS/README.md

 ### 9. Get NekRS Output

+1) Navigate to the build's examples/turbPipePeriodic folder:

        cd $NEKRS_HOME/examples/turbPipePeriodic

-The nekRS example .par files are not set up to save any output.
-Starting at line 8, add these lines to the turbPipe.par file:
+2) The nekRS example .par files are not set up to save any output.
+In turbPipe.par, change the endTime from 200 to .5 for a more reasonable test time.

+       endTime = .5

+3) Then, starting at line 8, add these lines to the turbPipe.par file:

         writeControl = steps
         writeInterval = 20

-Then,
+4) Then,

         mpirun -np 2 nekrs --setup turbPipe.par

 ### 10. Install Paraview